A GENERAL GUIDE TO STONE

 Limestones generally have highly visible fossil remains embedded in the stone.
 These fossils are referred to by masons by the collective term “shell”.

 The big “elephant in the limestone room” as regards house signs is that limestone can be very susceptible to long term water erosion.
 As the house sign ages the surface will weather unevenly, the shell being harder will not erode so quickly.
+This effect can be mitigated somewhat by engraving or carving the stone deeply.

 Let me at once put this into proportion.
 We are talking about the natural process of weathering over many decades.
 Some of our greatest historic buildings are built from limestone and they have lasted for centuries.
 And lastly, if, like me, you love old stonework you will know that this weathered look is truly beautiful.

-British limestones include Portland stone, Cotswold, Bath-stone and Purbeck.
+British lime-stones include Portland stone, Cotswold, Bath-stone and Purbeck.

 The qualities inherent in the stone will not only vary from stone to stone but also from layer to layer within the same quarry!
 York stone can be formed with very coarse grain size or be fine grained and engrave very well indeed.
 Also not all sandstones are soft – York stone can be a very hard stone.
 Indian sandstones in particular are extremely hard, made from fine silt and very close grained.
 These stones are very resistant to weathering and wear and will engrave with very fine detail.